menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 5. If there are no errors or warnings---or you want to proceed despite a warning---select :guilabel:`Migrate`.

-A progress bar is displayed in the dialog box, which shows you how much is left to migrate.
-When the progress bar reaches 100%, a ta-dah! sound indicates that the migration is complete.
+A progress bar is displayed in the dialog box, which shows you how much is left to migrate and indicates when the migration is complete.

 Results of Migrating Scopes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^